rebeccaavgoust/rokwire-docs/writingstyleguide.md

 * Buttons use title case.
 * Screen Titles use title case.
 * Commands in screens use sentence case.
-* Section headings in screens use sentence case.
+* Section headings in screens use title case.
 * Drop-down menus use title case.

 Give examples.